 Justin Chapman is the Communications Officer at the Pacific Council on International Policy, where he oversees all website content; builds institutional relationships with local, national, and international journalists and media outlets; writes papers, articles, op-eds, talking points, and reports; executes social media strategy; designs digital graphics and print materials; edits audio and video; executes organization-wide internal and external communications; and serves as managing editor of the digital Magazine.

 Justin is an author, journalist, travel writer, actor, poet, musician, and politician.
-Justin was the youngest elected member of the Altadena Town Council at age 19.
-He received a Master's degree in Public Diplomacy from the University of Southern California in 2018 and a Bachelor's degree in Mass Communications/Media Studies from UC Berkeley in 2009.
-At USC he served as the editor-in-chief of Public Diplomacy Magazine.
-He has written for over 20 print and digital publications, frequently for the Pasadena Weekly.
+He was the youngest elected member of the Altadena Town Council at age 19.
+He received a Master's in Public Diplomacy from USC in 2018 and a Bachelor's in Mass Communications/Media Studies from UC Berkeley in 2009.
+At USC he served as the editor-in-chief of Public Diplomacy Magazine and as a staff writer at the Daily Trojan.
+He has written for more than 20 print and digital publications, frequently for the Pasadena Weekly.
 His book about his travels through Africa, Saturnalia: Traveling from Cape Town to Kampala in Search of an African Utopia, was published by Rare Bird Books in January 2015.
-He also serves as president of Men Educating Men About Health and as secretary of the West Pasadena Residents' Association.
-Previous memberships include the United Nations Association Pasadena chapter's Communications Committee, the LA Press Club, the LA World Affairs Council, and the ACLU Pasadena/Foothills chapter, where he also served as secretary of the board.
-He served as a commissioner on the city of Pasadena's Northwest Commission from 2015-16.
-As a professional child actor, he performed in dozens of commercials, television shows, and movies.
+He is the host, producer, and editor of the show "Well Read with Justin Chapman."